yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 The **onActivityResult** method is automatically invoked when an activity returns a result.
 You can use this option to execute actions whenever the enrollment status changes.
 To process the enrollment result, follow these steps:

-> 📘 Deprecated Method
+> ❗️ Deprecated Method
 >
 > The `onActivityResult` method is a deprecated solution.
-If you are performing a new Android integration, Yuno recommends using `initEnrollment()` contract, which follows Google's best practices.
+If you are performing a new Android integration, Yuno recommends using the `initEnrollment()` contract, which follows Google's best practices.

-> 📘 Request Code
+> 📘 Using Default Request Code
 >
 > If you are using the `onActivityResult` method but did not inform a `requestCode` when calling the `startEnrollment` in [Step 3](#step-3-enroll-a-new-payment-method), you must use the `YUNO_ENROLLMENT_REQUEST_CODE` provided by Yuno.

 1. First, override the `onActivityResult` method.
 It ensures that the hierarchy calls are respected.